ldim99/MedicalRecords/README.md

 Top level directories:

-  \entities -  class definitions for Patient, Doctor, PatientVisit and PatientHistory
+  /entities -  class definitions for Patient, Doctor, PatientVisit and PatientHistory

-  \services - service definitions for Patients, Doctors, Reporting and Entity services as well as ServiceGateway
+  /services - service definitions for Patients, Doctors, Reporting and Entity services as well as ServiceGateway

-  \tests    - corresponding tests in the entities and services
+  /tests    - corresponding tests in the entities and services
              \data\.json - sample data store in json format

 ## Sample Usage:

-   Various usages exanples provided as part of the following tests: tests/services/doctor_service.py - doctors creation and lookup by name
+   Various usages exanples provided as part of the following tests:

+   /tests/services/doctor_service.py - doctors creation and lookup by name
                                     - patients creation and update by a given doctor

-   tests/services/patient_service.py - patients creation and lookup by id and name tests/services/reporting_service.py - patients health summary generation for a given date range such as last 12 months tests/services/entity_service.py - doctor and patient store and lookup, serialization into json and sample store load from  ../data/store.json
+   /tests/services/patient_service.py - patients creation and lookup by id and name

+   /tests/services/reporting_service.py - patients health summary generation for a given date range such as last 12 months

+   /tests/services/entity_service.py - doctor and patient store and lookup, serialization into json and sample store load from  ../data/store.json